 Subscribe to your favorite airlines and flight search engines

 This might look like a long shot, but airlines and search engines are working around a clock to get the best deals for their customers and they advertise their deals constantly.
-It is a big chance that you are just planning a trip and you get newsletter of a flash sale for your exact destination.
-These news letters might also inspire you to travel to destination you never thought of, so give it a try.
+It is a big chance that you are just planning a trip and you get a newsletter of a flash sale for your exact destination.
+These newsletters might also inspire you to travel to a destination you never thought of, so give it a try.

 Look at the departure and arrival times and layovers

-You can get really cheap ticket and unbelievable savings and then you realize you flight depart at 3 AM, you have a layover of 14 hours and you arrive at your destination at midnight.
-You will probably be extra tired from this adventure trip, not to mention that you will have to pay expensive transport to get to the airport (morning taxis are more expensive) and layover will cost money since you will have to have some food at the very expensive food court at the airport.
+You can get really cheap ticket and unbelievable savings and then you realize your flight departs at 3 AM, you have a layover of 14 hours and you arrive at your destination at midnight.
+You will probably be extra tired from this adventure trip, not to mention that you will have to pay for expensive transport to get to the airport (morning taxis are more expensive) and a layover will cost money since you will have to have some food at the very expensive food court at the airport.

-Crazy layovers and flight times are also not recommended if you are traveling with children, as their mood will definitely be affected by this schedule.
+Crazy layovers and flight times are also not recommended if you are traveling with children, as their moods will definitely be affected by this schedule.

-Get travel insurance (or use credit card which has it included)
+Get travel insurance (or use a credit card which has it included)

 Accidents happen.
-Your long-time planned trip to France needs to be postponed or cancelled because you sprained your ankle, and that $1,500 airline ticket doesn’t have refund option (we are looking for cheapest flights and they usually don’t provide this option).
+Your long-time planned trip to France needs to be postponed or canceled because you sprained your ankle, and that $1,500 airline ticket doesn’t have a refund option (we are looking for the cheapest flights and they usually don’t provide this option).

-With travel insurance you will be covered (there will be some papers to be filled out and claims submitted, but that’s not too bad).
-The other option is, when you buy your ticket online, to use a credit card that have travel insurance already included.
+With travel insurance, you will be covered (there will be some papers to be filled out and claims submitted, but that’s not too bad).
+The other option is, when you buy your ticket online, to use a credit card that has travel insurance already included.
 If you are not sure you have this, talk to your bank, and if you don’t have it already, ask to be upgraded/insurance to be included.
-We already talked about this in our post about car rental.
+We already talked about this in our post about car rentals.

 P.S.
-Situation with COVID-19 has created massive turbulence in airline industry: many airlines bankrupted and disappeared from the market, many others are struggling and depending on government bailouts.
+Situation with COVID-19 has created massive turbulence in the airline industry: many airlines went bankrupt and disappeared from the market, and many others are struggling and depending on government bailouts.
 This will be reflected in the ticket price, but not necessarily will make tickets more expensive.
-Airline business is still highly competitive and one of the main competing areas is actually a price, so book away (subject to local regulations regarding movement of people, of course!).
+The airline business is still highly competitive and one of the main competing areas is actually price, so book away (subject to local regulations regarding the movement of people, of course!).